Coloring bipartite graphs with semi-small list size: Independent Sets and Bounds on ξ m(2)

-Examining the proof of \cref{lem:fancybound} yields that, up to vertices of zero degree, equality holds only if $H_S$ is the disjoint union of several identical complete bipartite graphs.
-However, such a situation can only happen if there are many vertices of degree $\Delta_T$, seemingly contradictory with the fiducial estimate of $\Delta_i \approx 2(k-i)\Delta_B/k^2$.
+Examining the proof of \cref{lem:fancybound} suggests that, up to isolated vertices, equality holds only if $H'$ is the disjoint union of several identical complete bipartite graphs.
+However, such a situation is seemingly contradictory with the fiducial estimate of $\Delta_i \approx 2(k-i)\Delta_B/k^2$.
 Therefore, it appears unlikely that $\xi_m(2) = \frac{1}{2} \log 3$ in reality.
-In fact, we make the following conjecture: \begin{conj} $\xi_m(2) = \log 2$. \end{conj} Motivated by the need to account for nonconstant degrees, the following bound seems to be true: \begin{conj} If $T$ has no isolated vertices and $M$ is the minimum of $\sum_i e_i \log(1+e_i)/d_i$ over all $e_i$ ($1 \leq i \leq \abs{T}$) that sum to $\abs{S}$, then $p(H_S) \leq e^{-M}$. \end{conj}
+In fact, we make the following conjecture: \begin{conj} $\xi_m(2) = \log 2$. \end{conj} One possible way to approach \cref{conj:xim2} is to strengthen \cref{lem:fancybound} so that it relies solely on local parameters of the graph $H'$, instead of the global parameter $\Delta$.
+In particular, the following bound seems to be true: \begin{conj} Let $H', A, B$ be as in \cref{lem:precursion}, such that there are no isolated vertices in $B$.
+If $M$ is the minimum of $\sum_i e_i \log(1+e_i)/d_i$ over all nonnegative reals $e_i$ ($1 \leq i \leq \abs{B}$) that sum to $\abs{A}$, then $p(H') \leq e^{-M}$. \end{conj}

-A useful set of ``local'' parameters that sum to $\abs{S}$ are defined by $f_i = \sum_{u \in N(v_i)} 1/\deg u$, so one might think to prove the following stronger statement:
+A useful set of ``local'' parameters that sum to $\abs{A}$ are defined by $f_i = \sum_{u \in N(v_i)} 1/\deg u$, so one might think to prove the following stronger statement:

 However, it is false, with the following graph as a counterexample: